teemuosrs/FaladorScape-Launcher/README.md

 1. Put `FaladorScapeLauncher.exe` in an empty folder.
 2. Run it once.
-3. First run asks for the update location
-   (`Enter the update manifest URL (https://host/path/version.json)`) - paste the manifest URL once, it is saved to `launcher-config.json`, then the run continues normally.
-If `launcher-config.json` is already present the prompt is skipped.
-4. It downloads everything, verifies every SHA-256, launches the bot.
+3. It downloads everything, verifies every SHA-256, launches the bot.
-5. Every later run = check manifest -> download only changed files -> launch.
+4. Every later run = check manifest -> download only changed files -> launch.

 No admin rights are used.
 The install is fully contained in that folder.